-Ann Arbor mosque gets hate-filled letter similar to others around country
+Ann Arbor mosque gets hate-filled letter making rounds

 Ann Arbor -- More mosques nationwide, including one in Ann Arbor, have reported receiving a hate-filled letter from California that warns Muslims to leave the country or face genocide.

 The identical letters postmarked from the Los Angeles area have now shown up at mosques in Michigan, California, Ohio, Rhode Island, Indiana, Colorado and Georgia.

 Dawud Walid, director of the Council on American-Islamic Relations’ Michigan chapter, said the letter arrived Wednesday at the Muslim Community Association of Ann Arbor and Vicinity.

 Walid said it received the letter Wednesday.
 It warns President-elect Donald Trump is “going to do to you Muslims what Hitler did to the Jews.”

 The handwritten note was postmarked in California and signed “Americans for a Better Way.”

 It also said: “You Muslims would be wise to pack your bags and get out of Dodge.
 This is a great time for Patriotic Americans...”

 Michigan has one of the nation’s largest Muslim populations.